 Nutritional deficiencies were once widespread even in the first world.

-This video is the beginning of the two ‘Food and our Bodies’ activities, in which we describe the effects of diets and some specific molecules on the brain, body and to a lesser extend cognition.
+In this video and in the following ones, we explore the effects of diets and some specific molecules on the brain, body and to a lesser extend cognition.